Geta/geta-notfoundhandler/README.md

 # Custom 404 Page

-To setup 404 page, you can use any method ASP.NET Core provides.
+To set up 404 page, you can use any method ASP.NET Core provides.

 One of the simplest solutions is adding a controller and a view for it that would display an error page: